profoundry-us/loco_motion/README.md

 `dev/Dockerfile`, and `entrypoint.sh` files to get you started and give you a place to run commands.
 Copy these into your project directory.

-Next, we recommend using a `Makefile` (also in `examples`) to create shortcuts for running your various commands. `make` will run on just about any operating system, and provides a self-documenting list of all of the ways that you typically interact with your application.
+Next, we recommend using a (Makefile)[/blob/main/examples/Makefile] (also in `examples`) to create shortcuts for running your various commands. `make` will run on just about any operating system, and provides a self-documenting list of all of the ways that you typically interact with your application.
 This means that other developers can quickly see the common use-cases, but will also have a starting point if they need to customize any of the commands for their particular setup.

 Copy this `Makefile` into your top-level project directory as well.